 I was a figure skater with perfect balance.

-However, one of the symptoms of a brain tumour is unsteadiness.
+But, a symptom of a brain tumour is unsteadiness.

 It’s Brain Tumour Awareness Week.
 Where we attempt to erase the stigma, educate the public, etc.